opensolmap/solmap/README.md

 **Provenance & Indexing Rules**

-Validity and scarcity are enforced by the Solmaps program:
+Validity and scarcity are enforced by the Solmap onchain program, arbitrary inscription content will not be indexed.

 - Inscriptions are immutable
-- Strict formatting validation
+- Strict formatting validation via onchain program
-- First-inscription-is-valid rule
+- First-inscription-is-valid rule via onchain program
 - Slots must be valid at time of minting.
 As long as the slot like `232000999` exists, one can mint `232000.solmap`

 # Future Possibilities